OSOceanAcoustics/echopype/docs/source/contributing.md

 To create an environment for developing Echopype, we recommend the following steps:

-1. Fork the Echopype repository following the guide above, clone your fork, then in `git remote` set your fork as the `origin` and the OSOceanAcoustics repository as `upstream`:
+1. Fork the Echopype repository, clone your fork to your machine, then in `git remote` set your fork as the `origin` and the OSOceanAcoustics repository as `upstream`:
     ```shell
     # Clone your fork
     git clone https://github.com/YOUR_GITHUB_USERNAME/echopype.git